SS Californian: Sinking of Titanic

 On 30 March 1912, Californian made a stopover in London on a trip to New Orleans during which she had to face a storm which damaged part of her cotton cargo.
 Stanley Lord, who had commanded Californian since 27 March 1911, was her captain when she left the Royal Albert Dock, Liverpool, England on 5 April 1912 on her way to Boston, Massachusetts.
 She was not carrying any passengers on this voyage.
 On the navigation bridge, Lord was accompanied by three officers and an apprentice: George Stewart (second in command or chief officer), Herbert Stone (second officer), Charles Groves (third officer) and apprentice James Gibson.

 The first week of the crossing was uneventful.
-On Sunday 14 April at 18:30 ship's time, Californians only wireless operator, Cyril Furmstone Evans (born 1892 in Croydon, Surrey, United Kingdom), signalled to the Antillian that three large icebergs were five miles to the south.
+On Sunday 14 April at 18:30 ship's time, Californians only wireless operator, Cyril Furmstone Evans, signalled to the Antillian that three large icebergs were five miles to the south.
 Titanics wireless operator Harold Bride also received the warning and delivered it to the ship's bridge a few minutes later.

 Californian encountered a large ice field at 22:20 ship's time, and Captain Lord decided to stop the ship and wait until morning before proceeding further.
 Before leaving the bridge, he thought he saw a ship's light away to the eastward but could not be sure it was not just a rising star.
 Lord continued to the engineers' cabins and met with the chief, whom he told about his plans for stopping.
 As they were talking, they saw a ship's lights approaching.
 Lord asked Evans if he knew of any ships in the area, and Evans responded: "only the Titanic."
 Lord asked Evans to inform her that Californian was stopped and surrounded by ice.
 Lord ordered Evans to warn all other ships in the area, which he did.

 At the time Titanics on-duty wireless operator, Jack Phillips, was busy clearing a backlog of passengers' messages with the wireless station at Cape Race, Newfoundland, 800 mi away.
-Evans's message that Californian was stopped and surrounded by ice was heard very strongly on Titanic due to the relative proximity of the two ships and drowned out a separate message Phillips had been in the process of receiving from Cape Race, prompting Phillips to tell Evans to stop transmitting in the straight diction of wireless operators: "Keep out.
-Shut up; I am working Cape Race." (or, in morse code, "DDD").
+Evans's message that Californian was stopped and surrounded by ice was heard very strongly on Titanic due to the relative proximity of the two ships and drowned out a separate message Phillips had been in the process of receiving from Cape Race, prompting Phillips to tell Evans to stop transmitting in the straight diction of wireless operators: "Keep out; I am working Cape Race." (or, in morse code, "DDD").
 Contrary to common belief, Evans was not offended nor did he take the common code for "stop transmitting" to be an insult.
 Instead, he listened in for a while before he switched off his wireless equipment and went to bed.
 A few minutes later, at 23:40, Titanic hit an iceberg.
 Shortly after midnight, she transmitted her first distress call.